TEST: Electric Supercharger

 below, but this should get you interested.

-including links to his dyno tests and what not.
 Now I know you should never trust

 anything from the people that are perpetuating these electric supercharger scams,